Applied-Scientific-Research/Omega2D/README.md

 Once flow and boundary structures are created, and the simulation parameters are set as desired, press the *RUN* button to start the simulation.
 At any time you can press *PAUSE* to pause the simulation or *Reset* to go back to the original conditions.
 At any time, you can left-click and drag on the flow field to move your point of view, or use the scroll wheel to zoom and unzoom.

-Pictured below is a simulation of viscous flow over a circle at Reynolds number 200 after two steps:
+Pictured below is a simulation of viscous flow over a circle at Reynolds number 200 after two steps.
+The blue and red fields represent negative and positive vorticity (rotation).
+This is created by flow sliding over the solid bondary.
+Because this flow solver uses vortex methods, we only require computational elements (vortex particles) where there is vorticity.

 ![screenshot](media/Screenshot_v4c.png?raw=true "2D flow over a circular cylinder at Re=200")